bkomuves/plonky2-verifier/commentary/FRI.md

 Poseidon permutation calls (with `t=12`), which matches the actual code.

-We can further break down this to sponge vs compression calls.
+We can further break down this to sponge vs. compression calls.
 Let's concentrate on the FRI proof only, as that dominates:

 - sponge is (33 + 4 + 4 ...) per round
 - compression is 4(n - 1) + (n-5) + (n-9) + ... per round